Tutorial Gateway

 R Next Statement 2

-• If this condition is True, then the R Next statement executed, and the iteration will stop at that number without printing the other statement: print(paste(“Values are : “, number)).
+• If this condition is True, then the R Next statement executes, and the iteration will stop at that number without printing the other: print(paste(“Values are : “, number)).
 For better understanding, we placed print(paste(“Skipped by the Next Statement = “, number)) inside the If condition.
 So, whenever the iteration break, that value be printed from this statement.

 • If the condition is false, then it will skip the next statement and print that number as output (In Our case, 0,1,2,3,5,6,8,9,10).